 - 1/2 tsp salt + freshly cracked pepper to taste $0.05

-While the bulgur is cooking, make the dressing so the flavors have time to meld.
+While the bulgur is cooking, make the dressing so the flavors have time to blend.
 Mince a clove of garlic and combine it in a bowl with the olive oil, vegetable oil, vinegar, Dijon, sugar, basil, salt, and some freshly cracked pepper.
-Whisk the mixture with a fork (or whisk) until combined.
-Set aside.
+Whisk the mixture until combined.
+Set the dressing aside.

 Rinse the parsley well with cool water and shake off as much water as possible.
 Use a salad spinner or pat with a paper towel to remove excess moisture.
-Pull the leaves from the stems and then give them a rough chop.
+Roughly chop the leaves, leaving the bottom of the stems behind.
 Place the chopped parsley in a large bowl.